Girard Avenue

-Girard Avenue is a major commercial and residential street in Philadelphia, Pennsylvania.
+Girard Avenue is a major commercial and residential street in Philadelphia.
 For most of its length it runs east–west, but at Frankford Avenue it makes a 135-degree turn north.
 Parts of the road are signed as U.S. Route 13 and U.S. Route 30.

 Route description

 Girard Avenue begins in West Philadelphia at 67th Street, runs east through the Carroll Park neighborhood and the Centennial District, crosses the Schuylkill River via the Girard Avenue Bridge, and continues through East Fairmount Park and across North Philadelphia to Frankford Avenue in the Fishtown neighborhood.
 At Frankford Avenue it makes a 135-degree turn to the north and becomes East Girard Avenue, running parallel to the Delaware River until it ends at Richmond Street.